yojoecapital/notes/CS-577 Deep Learning/S1-Pytorch-Tutorial.md

 ### Tensor

-- ==Tensors== are a fundamental and specialized data structure similar to NumPy arrays
+- **Tensors** are a fundamental and specialized data structure similar to NumPy arrays
 - however, they run on GPU (unlike NumPy arrays)

 <img src="images/image-20230919163627870.png" alt="image-20230919163627870" style="zoom:80%;" />